lvgl/lvgl/docs/get-started/quick-overview.md

 ### Events
-Events are used to inform the user if something has happened with an object.
+Events are used to inform the user that something has happened with an object.
 You can assign one or more callbacks to an object which will be called if the object is clicked, released, dragged, being deleted etc.

-It should look like this:
+A callback is assigned like this:

 ```c
 lv_obj_add_event_cb(btn, btn_event_cb, LV_EVENT_CLICKED, NULL); /*Assign a callback to the button*/